Big-Bee-Network/name-alignment-workshop/_episodes/04-name-alignment.md

 ## Running name alignment
-> To use the tool we will be commiting changes to the README.
-To do this we're going to select the pencil icon located on the top right of the README box.
+> To use the tool we will be commiting changes to the repository's description (ReadMe).
+To do this we're going to select the pencil icon located on the top right of the description box.
 <img src="../fig/edit-readme.png" height="900" align="middle" />

 > This will bring you to a new page where we can edit the readme.
 Some things to take note of are: